v-imv/simple-landing-page/README.md

 ## Purpose Of This Project
 I undertook this small project to try and apply my learning of:

--Basic Terminal Commands on the Xubuntu Linux Distribution
+- Basic Terminal Commands on the Xubuntu Linux Distribution

--How to use Git and Github
+- How to use Git and Github

--Basic HTML
+- Basic HTML

--Basic CSS
+- Basic CSS

 ## Acknowledgements:
 All Images used come from Henrique Setim at https://unsplash.com/@henriquesetim